zeitgeistpm/zeitgeist/zeitgeist.md

 a robust governance protocol around its core functionality that allows ZGE holders to participate, vote, and ultimately sway the direction of the network in perpetuity.

+An area of exploration for the Zeitgeist project is futarchy.

 ## Table of Contents